alex-adam/Quartet/README.md

 ## Introduction
 This is an eclipse project using Selenium to test the login portal of Quartet.

+##### QuartetLogin.java
+POM of the Login Portal of Quartet

+##### TestQuartetLogin.java
+Holds the testcase and uses QuartetLogin to run its validations.

 ## How-to-run
-The test can be run with JUnit inside of eclipse.
+TestQuartetLogin.java can be run with JUnit inside of eclipse.

 ![](media/test.gif)